 Emergency Fund Calculator

-Most experts recommend that you have at least three to six months’ worth of basic living expenses in the bank.
+Most experts recommend that you have at least six months’ worth of basic living expenses in the bank.

-This amount can seem daunting, but remember, you aren’t expected to have it set aside in one lump sum.
-You will save up to reach this goal.
-And if you can’t accumulate that amount, know that something (anything) is better than nothing.
-Don’t feel defeated and not save at all.
+This amount can seem daunting, but remember, you aren’t expected to set it aside in one lump sum.
+You’ll save up to reach this goal.
+And if you can’t accumulate that amount, know that something is better than nothing.
+Don’t feel defeated and give up on saving at all.
 If you can put away $1,000 over the course of a year, do it.

-Having adequate savings can get you ready for a worst-case scenario and give you peace of mind.
+Having adequate savings can get you ready for a worst-case scenario and give you a sense of security.
 So read on, and use this emergency fund calculator to help you prepare properly for a rainy day.

 Calculator Definitions

 • Rent or mortgage: This expense only includes the amount you pay to your landlord or mortgage lender.
 If you put money into an escrow account for taxes, include that amount as well.
-Property taxes and PMI may be factors to add, too.
+Property taxes and private mortgage insurance (PMI) may also be factors to add.

 • Telecom charges: Costs include internet, phone (landline and/or mobile access), and other related expenses.

-• Credit card and/or loan payments: Put all non-mortgage debt here, including car loans, personal loans, student loans, and minimum monthly credit card payments.
+• Credit card and/or loan payments: Put all debt outside your mortgage here, including car loans, personal loans, student loans, and minimum monthly credit card payments.

-• Other costs: Any necessities you pay aside from any of the above categories can go here.
-Expenses can include daycare fees, child support, medications, and uniforms required for work.
+• Other costs: Any necessities you pay for that don’t fit into the above categories can go here.
+Expenses may include daycare fees, child support, medications, work uniforms, and transportation (public transportation, gas, parking, tolls, car maintenance, and so on).